DIY Chewable Vitamins

 - I’d love to hear other ideas that you guys think about!

-One caution: If your kids aren’t regularly drinking bone broth (they should be!) then start slow and only give them a few of these at a time as their gut adjusts or they might have a little loose stool while they adjust since gelatin has a soothing effect on the digestive system.
+One caution: If your kids aren’t regularly drinking bone broth (they should be!) then start slow and only give them a few of these at a time as their gut adjusts or they might have a little loose stool since gelatin has a soothing effect on the digestive system.
 The advantage to these is that they use gelatin powder as a base so they sooth the gut and give some of the same benefits as bone broth.

 - Remove and pop out of molds.
 Cut into squares if needed.